 Who gives me my degree?
 You will actually get two degrees, hence the name dual degree program.
-Drury University will award the Bachelor of Science in Health Science and Cox College will award either the Bachelor of Science in Nursing or the Associate of Science in Medical Assisting degree.
+Drury University will award the Bachelor of Science in Health Science and Cox College will award the Bachelor of Science in Nursing.

 What degree will I obtain upon successful completion of the program?
 Note response above.
-You will get a Bachelor's degree in Health Science and either a Bachelor degree in Nursing or an Associate degree in Medical Assisting, based on selections you make.
+You will get a Bachelor's degree in Health Science and a Bachelor degree in Nursing.

 Will I have to go out of my area to complete my clinical education?
 No, plans are in place for you to study and learn in nearby locations.

 Are classes seated or online?
 Students will take seated, online, and hybrid classes.

 Are classes offered in the day or during the evening?
 Students will take both day and evening classes.

 How will I know what courses I need to take and what policies I will need to follow?
 The Cohort Manager will also serve as your academic advisor working with you to make course selections and register.
 The student handbook for Drury University and Cox College are available on their respective websites.
 Also the Cohort Manager will have copies available on campus.
 Curriculum for the Dual Degree Cohort has been fully developed by year and semester.
 With the assistance of the Cohort Manager, students will be enrolled each semester throughout the life of the cohort.